mgadaphy/Disable-Windows-Defender-Update/README.md

 - Restore Defender settings via WMI
 - Re-enable all relevant services and scheduled tasks
 - Remove hosts file and firewall blocks
 Run the script as Administrator, then reboot your computer.
 If you still encounter issues, check the Troubleshooting section or manually review the registry and service settings.
+The script will never hang indefinitely and will always report if a step times out or fails.

 ---